michaelnny/RAG-LLaMA/README.md

 # RAG-LLaMA

-A clean and simple implementation of Retrieval Augmented Generation (RAG) to enhanced LLaMA chat model to answer questions based on Tesla user manuals.
-Open-source embedding and Cross-Encoders reranking models from Sentence Transformers are employed in this project.
+A clean and simple implementation of Retrieval Augmented Generation (RAG) to enhanced LLaMA chat model to answer questions from a private knowledge base.
+We use Tesla user manuals to build the knowledge base, and use open-source embedding and Cross-Encoders reranking models from Sentence Transformers in this project.

+This entire project runs locally, no third-party APIs are needed (with the exception of downloading open-source model weights from the HuggingFace Hub).

 # Disclaimer